5 Benefits of the Internet of Things (IoT) for SMBs

 4. Improved Customer Experience

-Front-end customer engagement has become a priority for organizations as they look to engage better with their audiences, usually through IoT devices.
+Front-end customer engagement has become a priority for organizations as they look to better engage with their audiences, usually through IoT devices.

 The modern customer expects to be able to interact with businesses through their phone, whether that’s using an automated chatbot, a reliable mobile website, or a dedicated app.